Burnout

 Brief history of research

-Meanwhile, over in California Christine Maslach and her colleagues were conducting research interviews with human services workers.
+Meanwhile, over in California, Christine Maslach and her colleagues were conducting research interviews with human services workers.
 The participants reported feeling exhausted and had begun to develop a negative attitude toward the service reception.
 Maslach and her team then defined burnout as “a syndrome of emotional exhaustion, depersonalization, and reduced personal accomplishment, that can occur among individuals who work with people in some capacity” (Maslach & Jackson, 1984, p.
 134).
 Incidentally, Maslach also developed something called the MBI (Maslach Burnout Inventory).
 It remains a well-known and oft-used self-reporting instrument in evaluating burnout in human services workers (Lubbadeh, 2020).

 During much of the 1990s, there was an assumption that burnout was a response to chronic emotional, interpersonal or social stressors at work (Maslach et al., 2001).
-During that time, the exclusively of burnout in only the human-services sector was rejected and research shifted to consider other fields.
+During that time, the exclusivity of burnout in only the human-services sector was rejected and research shifted to consider other fields.
 Scholars have adapted a more general conceptualization and operationalization (how we study a concept).
 Other inventories (e.g., surveys) have been designed to better understand the phenomenon in other lines of work, and in general.
 This has made the research and findings more applicable to a wider range of jobs, industries, and workers (Demerouti et al., 2021).

 So, what is it?